 In just a few steps, you’ve set up a Confluent cluster on your local machine and produced data to a Kafka topic.
 You’ve registered a stream on the topic and created a table to aggregate the data.
 Finally, you’ve used SQL to issue queries against the stream and table and seen the results in real-time.

 If you want the power of stream processing without managing your own clusters, give Confluent Cloud a try!
-You’ll receive $200 of free usage each month for your first three months, plus an additional $60 of free usage when you use the promo code
+When you sign up, you’ll receive $400 to spend within Confluent Cloud during your first 60 days, plus an additional $60 of free usage when you use the promo code